 The research is based on the central schemes awareness towards the government runs various initiatives to increase awareness of government schemes.
-Awareness of schemes affects the implementation of the schemes as well as who beneficiaries vote for and who they hold responsible for the success or failure of a scheme - the state or center.
-In 2021-2022 the Government of Goa launched a scheme Swayampuma Goa which involves a government official making eligible beneficiaries aware of the schemes and how to avail them.
-Nearly 80% of Beti Bachao Beti Padhao funds during 2016-2019 was spent on media advocacy.
-It is used to obtain the current information the current status of the phenomena to describe what exists.
-To conduct the research study descriptive research method has been used.
-For the purpose of the study secondary data issued.
+Awareness of schemes affects the implementation of the schemes as well as who beneficiaries vote for and who they hold the Government of Goa launched a scheme - the state or center.
+In 2021-2022 official making eligible beneficiaries aware of the schemes and how to avail them.
+Nearly 80% obtain the current information the current status of the phenomena to describe what exists.
+To study secondary data isused.
 The secondary data collected from the published books, research papers in journals and annual reports.